 What's the Best Laser for My Practice?

-This video is from our live webinar on April 17, 2021.
+This video is from our live webinar.
 Available in streaming format only.
 This On-Demand Course can be watched multiple times and is guaranteed to be available for one year after purchase.

 Instructor: Robert Convissar, DDS, FAGD